-This 2024 Unified Planning Work Program (UPWP) represents the first-year planning activities of the 2024-2026 Overall Program Design Report of the Greater Madison MPO (Metropolitan Planning Organization).
-The Greater Madison MPO is the officially designated MPO and transportation planning policy body for the Madison metropolitan area.
+This 2025 Unified Planning Work Program (UPWP) outlines the planning activities of the Greater Madison MPO (Metropolitan Planning Organization), the officially designated MPO and transportation planning policy body for the Madison metropolitan area.

 The Greater Madison MPO work program is an annual publication that outlines major transportation planning issues, describes the planning activities the MPO will undertake and be involved in the following year, summarizes the MPO's recent planning activities and accomplishments, and identifies how federal, state, and local transportation funding will be spent on the different planning activities.
 The publication of an MPO work program is required by federal law as a condition of receiving federal transportation funding.